 Ornithology Presentations & Workshops

-Joan has made presentations on ornithology topics for many organizations and programs, including the Audubon Council of NYS, NYS Ornithological Association, SUNY College of Environmental Science and Forestry’s Huntington Lecture Series, Adirondack Mountain Club Lecture Series, Cornell Lab of Ornithology, local Audubon chapters, field biology classes, school districts for all ages, Adirondack Birding Festival, the Clarkson University Club, and historical associations.
-Joan presented a series of ornithology lectures for the SOAR organization at the State University of New York at Potsdam in 2007, 2009, and 2011.
+Joan has made presentations on ornithology topics for many organizations and programs, including the Audubon Council of NYS, NYS Ornithological Association, SUNY College of Environmental Science and Forestry’s Huntington Lecture Series, Adirondack Mountain Club Lecture Series, Cornell Lab of Ornithology, Whiteface Mountain’s Atmospheric Sciences Research Center’s Falconer Science/Natural History Lecture Series, local Audubon chapters, field biology classes, school districts for all ages, Adirondack Birding Festival, the Clarkson University Club, and historical associations.
+Joan presented a series of ornithology lectures for the SOAR organization at the State University of New York at Potsdam in 2007, 2009, and 2011, and in 2016, at SUNY Empire State College’s Academy for Lifelong Learning.
+Joan is also interested in climate change issues and gave a presentation on the “Projected Effects of Climate Change on High Elevation Forests of Northern New York” at the Adirondack Research Consortium 2011 Annual Conference.
 She has also been a speaker on behalf of Audubon at public hearings on conservation issues.

 Joan’s field work includes participation in the Mountain Birdwatch project on Blue Mountain.
 Two professors who accompanied her in 2008 wrote about the experience in their blogs: